AGENTS

 | `--port ` | - | Runner/devtools port when runner is enabled.
 Use `0` for OS-assigned port. | `8080` |

 | `--host ` | - | Host to bind the dev server to.
-Use `0.0.0.0` for Docker/devcontainers. | `127.0.0.1` |
+Use `0.0.0.0` for Docker/dev containers. | `127.0.0.1` |

 | `--extensions ` | - | Comma-separated companion extensions or store URLs. | unset |